septadev/SEPTA-Android/README.md

 ### SQLite Database Preparation

-1. Rename the id field of your table to “_id”.
-It can be easily done by clicking the Modify Table button, and then choosing the necessary table and field names.
+1. ** Rename the id field of your table to “_id”.
+It can be easily done by clicking the Modify Table button, and then choosing the necessary table and field names. (not needed for this particular SQLite database file)

 2. ** Add the android_metadata table.
 To do that, open the Execute SQL tab and paste this simple code into the SQL string field:  (no longer needed; was successful in loading the last SQLite file without this step)